 1. Healthy Diet

-A balanced diet supports hormonal balance and overall health.
+A balanced diet supports hormonal balance, strengthens the body, and improves overall health during menopause.

 Include: